Did you know you can directly impact the success of your dental implants?

-- Floss: Typically, we recommend using nylon-coated floss because it’s designed to glide along the surfaces of your teeth, implants, and gums.
-However, some companies have started making floss that’s specifically meant for use with implants.
+- Floss: We recommend using nylon-coated floss because it’s designed to glide along the surfaces of your teeth, implants, and gums or using floss designed specially for dental implants.

-- Mouthwash: Mouthwash is a great way to protect your smile and eliminate bacteria, but depending on the mouthwash, you could accidentally do more damage than good.
-Avoid mouthwash that contains alcohol because it can cause dry mouth and slow the healing process.
+- Mouthwash: Mouthwash is a great way to protect your smile and eliminate bacteria.
+Just avoid mouthwash that contains alcohol because it can cause dry mouth and slow the healing process.